nbari/zunzuncito/README.md

 > Documentation : [docs.zunzun.io](http://docs.zunzun.io)

 ### What & Why ZunZuncito
-ZunZuncito is a [python](http://python.org/) module that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's without hassle.
+ZunZuncito is a [python](http://python.org/) package that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's without hassle.

 The simplicity for sketching and debugging helps to develop very fast; versioning is inherit by default, which allows to serve and maintain existing applications, while working in new releases with no need to create separate instances.
 All the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify the existing code.